circlefin/malaketh-layered/README.md

 ## License

-Copyright 2025 Informal Systems Inc
+Copyright 2025 Circle Internet Group, Inc. All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.